Find Your Moment of Zen in LA

 Pasadena's only dedicated free public garden, Arlington Garden was built in 2005 on the former site of the historic Durand Mansion.
 Located across from the Storrier Stearns Japanese Garden, the pet-friendly garden includes both native plants and species from other Mediterranean climate regions.
 Visitors can do a walking meditation in the classical, seven-circuit labyrinth that was built in October 2010.
 In November 2008, 21 crepe myrtle trees were donated and permanently installed at Arlington Garden as part of Yoko Ono's Wish Tree series.

-Photo: Peace Awareness Labyrinth & Gardens
+Photo: Peace Awareness Labyrinth and Gardens

 Peace Awareness Labyrinth & Gardens